gerwld/nolk-template/README.md

 # Nolk-mobile-first
 Another template, created with mobile-first principle. <br>
-Design (design only, not the code) taken from Awwwards nominator - Nolk.com
+Design (only design, not the code) taken from Awwwards nominator - Nolk.com

 Link to the project: https://gerwld.github.io/Nolk-mobile-first/